-17. Suspension-(Student Organizations): separation from the University for a specified period of time.
+17.-Suspension-(Student Organizations): separation from the University for a specified period of time.
 A Charged Student is considered not in good standing with the University while suspended.
 The Charged

 Student may not attend classes and is banned from being on or in any On Campus Premises.
-The suspended Charged Student is also banned from participation in any FIU sponsored/related event or
+The suspended Charged Student is also banned from participation in any FIU sponsored/related event or the University.- A suspended Organization may not participate in any University activities or events and

-- 1. activity.
+1. activity.
 This sanction is recorded on the Charged Student's academic transcript during the period of suspension.
 A Charged Student that is suspended from the University is not eligible for tuition and or registration fee reimbursement except as provided by University Policies.
-The Charged Student will be administratively withdrawn from courses and will lose respective credit hours. - 18.
-Suspension (Student/Greek Organization only) separation from the University for a specified period of time.
-An organization while suspended is considered not in good standing with the University.- A suspended Organization may not participate in any University activities or events and is not recognized as a University organization during the suspension period.-This does not affect an individual Student's status with the University, academic area or attendance at classes unless the individual Student has been charged and sanctioned independently of the Student/Greek Organization.
+The Charged Student will be administratively withdrawn from courses and will lose respective credit hours.

+18. Suspension (Student/Greek Organization only) separation from the University for a specified period of time.
+An organization while suspended is considered not in good standing with classes unless the individual Student has been charged and sanctioned independently of the Student/Greek Organization.

+\is not recognized as a University organization during the suspension period.
+This does not affect an individual Student's status with the University, academic area or attendance at

-- 19. Expulsion permanent separation from the University with no possibility of readmission.
+19. Expulsion permanent separation from the University with no possibility of readmission.
 This sanction is recorded on the Charged Student's academic transcript permanently.
+A

-A - Charged Student is considered not in good standing with the University after being expelled.
-The Charged Student may not attend classes and is banned from being on or in any On-Campus Premises.
+Charged Student is considered not in good standing with the University after being expelled.
+The Charged Student may not attend classes and is banned from being on or in any On-Campus

+Premises.
 The expelled Charged Student is also banned from participation in any FIU sponsored/related event or activity.
 A Charged Student that is expelled from the University is not eligible for tuition and/or registration fee reimbursement except as provided by University Policies.

-The Charged Student will be administratively withdrawn from courses and will lose respective eredit hours. - 20.
-Expulsion (Student/Greek Organization Only) Permanent separation from the - 15.
-University with no possibility of re-chartering or re-registering.
+The Charged Student will be administratively withdrawn from courses and will lose respective credit hours.

+Expulsion (Student/Greek Organization Only)

+Permanent separation from the

+- 15. University with no possibility of re-chartering or re-registering.
 An organization that has been expelled is considered not in good standing with the University.
 An expelled organization may not participate in any University activities or events and is not recognized as a University organization.
 This does not affect an individual Student's status with the University, academic area or attendance at classes unless the individual Student has been charged and sanctioned independently of the Student/Greek Organization. - 16. (b) Expulsion (Student Organizations): permanent separation from the University with no possibility of re-chartering or re-registering.
 An organization that has been expelled is considered not in good standing with the University.
 An expelled organization is not recognized as a University organization and may not participate in any University-sponsored activity or event.
 This does not affect an individual Student's status with the University, academic area or attendance at classes unless the individual Student has been charged and sanctioned independently of the Student Organization.